Rahulram240/CHATLITE/README.md

 # CHATLITE

-This is a simple chat application which is based on Flutter.
+CHATLITE is a simple chat application built with Flutter.
+This app allows users to send and receive messages in a basic chat interface.

 ## Getting Started